mobeen-saleem/not-following-back/README.md

 # not-following-back
-check who doesn't follow you back on Instagram. to use, either click the website or download the .py file and make seperate "followers.txt" and "following.txt" files
+to use, either just click the website or download the .py file and make seperate "followers.txt" and "following.txt" files, copying and pasting the respective lists